Mexican rescuers have saved lives in disaster zones around the world. Now they’re in Florida.

 “To see them move and dig through the debris was just impressive, especially given the devastation of the area,” said Paulo Bolaños, a K-9 trainer who was there as part of the local rescue teams.
 Bolaños said he was particularly amazed by their ability to crawl under the rubble and through small spaces.

 There are more than 300 members of Topos Azteca.
 They come from different walks of life and backgrounds but all share the willingness to put their lives at risk for others, and they have qualifications including disaster-relief training and basic EMT training.
 Many work as full-time firefighters, members of the brigade said.
-While most members are based in Mexico, Los Topos Azteca now includes people from more than a dozen countries.
+Although most members are based in Mexico, Los Topos Azteca now includes people from more than a dozen countries.

 Méndez says the team is eager to bring its expertise and help the anguished community of Surfside continue its rescue efforts.